Do you frequently glance around the room, only feel like people staring right at you?

 4) Your hair is pink

-OK, so maybe this one is a stretch, but consider whether there is anything unusual about you.
+So maybe this one is a stretch, but consider whether there is anything unusual about you, that might cause people to look at you a little longer.

 - The colour of your hair?